fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

     at notesRouter.post (/Users/mluukkai/opetus/_2019fullstack-koodit/osa3/notes-backend/controllers/notes.js:40:30)
 ```

 There are many possible reasons for a decoding error.
 The token can be faulty (like in our example), falsified, or expired.
-Lets extend our errorhandlermiddleware to take into account the different decoding errors.
+Lets extend our errorHandler middleware to take into account the different decoding errors.

 ```js
 const unknownEndpoint = (request, response) => {